 The Roman armies used logic to calculate the distance a stone could be flung or the minimum height for ladders used to scale fortress walls.
 Even today, military planning is referred to as “logistics.”

-Welcome to inside the mind of the C-type.
+Welcome to the mind of the C-type.

 3. Usefulness.
 This is more of an effect rather than a trait.
 But the word defines the importance of the Type C personality.
-Everything in society that is manufactured, serviced, or artificially generated is the result of the efforts from a Type C person.
+Everything in society that is manufactured, serviced, or artificially generated is the result of the efforts of a Type C person.
 This includes electricity; anything that uses electricity; all mechanical devices, including everything that uses a wheel; all induced chemical reactions; and all artificial or organized biological processes, such as farming.
 Society could not function as it does or support itself without C-types.

-Type C people work in the background and form the foundation for civilization.
+Type C people usually work in the background and form the foundation for civilization.
 But a foundation without a structure lacks usefulness.
 The A-types are the contractors that build those structures.
 The Type D’s are the inspectors that make sure the safety standards are enforced.
 After all, an unsafe building is not very useful.
-Finally, the B-types are in charge of the interpersonal communications, allowing information to flow smoothly.
+Finally, the B-types are in charge of interpersonal communications, allowing information to flow smoothly.
 Without communication, the structures would be vacant.
-Civilization requires a wonderful combination of all personality types.
+Civilization requires a beautiful combination of all personality types.